uadmin/uadmin-docs/_build/html/_sources/tags.rst.txt

 |

-And you have user permissions for that user in Approvals and Friends models without an approval access.
+And you have user permissions for that user in Friends model without an approval access.

 .. image:: api/assets/johndoeuserpermissionapproval.png